 Patching Potholes in Paved Streets

-During pothole season, City maintenance crews repair these nuisances daily.
-Priority is given to the more heavily traveled roads, but all holes are repaired as detected.
-Unfortunately, with the cold patch materials used for repair and with the thawing and re-freezing conditions, a pothole can be repaired one day and need to be repaired again in a day or two.
+Throughout pothole season, City maintenance crews repair these nuisances as time allows.
+Priority is given to the most heavily traveled roads.
+Unfortunately, with the cold patch materials used for repair and the thawing and re-freezing conditions, a pothole can be fixed one day and then must be repaired again in a day or two.

 During the summer months, crews use either a hot asphalt mix or velocity patching to repair potholes and large cracks in the pavement.
 These methods produce a more permanent repair.

 Hot mix can last a year or more.
 When the mix becomes available, potholes will be cleaned using compressed air, filled with the mixture, then compacted as best as possible.
 Holes must be dry and free of debris before repairs can be made.
 Repairs are, therefore, not completed during or immediately following rain or snow events.
 Potholes are never temporarily filled with gravel due to the extensive work required to remove the gravel before effecting repairs.